 Right after we announced the purchase of our new Jeep, we immediately began getting questions about how we tow it.
 Obviously, we weren’t going to be towing our Jeep with a tow dolly!
-In this blog post and accompanying video (Part 1 of a 2 part series) we discuss flat towing, also known as four-down (or 4 down) towing – what tow bar we chose and why.
-And, as our new tow bar can be a great fit for almost any vehicle that is able to be towed four down, we also show step-by-step how we connect the tow bar, and how long it takes to get you familiar with the process.
+In this blog post and accompanying video (Part 1 of a 2 part series) we discuss flat towing, also known as four-down (or 4 down) towing.
+What tow bar we chose and why.
+Our new tow bar can be a great fit for almost any vehicle that is able to be towed four down.
+So we also show step-by-step how we connect the tow bar, and how long it takes to get you familiar with the process.

 In part 2 of this 2-part series, we’ll be covering the braking system we installed in our Jeep.
 If you’re new to RVing or currently researching towing solutions, you might like to start by reading our blog post about pros and cons of towing with a dolly versus four down to give you a good general overview of your options.

-Let's dive into tow bars... and give you the details of our new setup
+Let's dive into tow bars... and give you the details of our new tow bar setup

 Regular vs Non-binding Tow Bars